 The Rise of Streaming:

-Impact from CoVid-19 Pandemic:
+The Impact from CoVid-19 Pandemic:

 Then in mid-August, movie theaters and chains (multiplexes) have reopened.
 But with the pandemic going on, many people aren’t going back to the theaters.
 Obviously, people don’t believe they are ready to go back to the theaters safely, despite the guidelines they implemented.
 One research says that 70% of moviegoers would rather watch movies from home.
-After one month of reopening, movie theaters are having a slow start, with Mulan (2020) becoming a flop in China and Tenet not grossing enough in North America.
+After one month of reopening, movie theaters have a slow start, with Mulan (2020) becoming a flop in China and Tenet not grossing enough in North America.